Alvor1991/PP4-Physio/README.md

 #### User Goals

-* As a Site Admin, I want to manage site content and appointments.
+* As an Admin, I want to manage site content and appointments.

-* As a Client, I want to browse available therapists and treatments.
+* As a User, I want to browse available therapists and treatments.

-* As a Client, I want to book an appointment easily.
+* As a User, I want to book an appointment easily.

-* As a Client, I want to view and manage my appointments.
+* As a User, I want to view and manage my appointments.

-* As a Client, I want the site to be easy to navigate on any device.
+* As a User, I want the site to be easy to navigate on any device.

 #### Strategy Table